justinnoor/pfhowto/README.md

 ## Step 9 - Defending against cryptography exploits

-Cryptography exploits, such as *brute force* or *key search attacks*, occur when attackers systematically decrypt passwords to access the system, usually with bad intentions.
-They are often performed with a great deal of sophistication, and usually succeed if the target machine has weak passwords.
-We strongly recommend public-key authentication on all droplets, however, even with these measures, attackers and netbots can be a nuisance, and key search attacks are not impossible.
-[PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) features an *overload mechanism* that enables us to detect and *blacklist* suspicious IP addesses from the system, based on their behavior.
+Cryptography exploits, such as *brute force* or *key search attacks*, occur when attackers systematically decrypt passwords to access the system.
+They are often performed with great sophistication, and usually succeed if the target machine has weak passwords.
+We strongly recommend public-key authentication on all droplets, however, even with these measures, attackers and netbots can still be a nuisance, and key search attacks are not impossible.
+Coupled with [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html)'s state monitoring capabilities, the *overload mechanism* enables us to detect and *blacklist* suspicious IP addesses from the system, based on their behavior.

 ### Blacklisting IP addresses with the overload mechanism (optional)